whitneyburton/portfolios/students/1701-front/justyna_winiarska_field/template.markdown

 ## B: Individual Work & Projects

-Below is the list of my solo projects that I have been working on.
+Below is the list of my solo projects that I have been working on during this module.

 #### Number Guesser